 Strip your baby to its diaper and hold it against your bare chest.
 To get even cozier, just wrap the two of you in a soft blanket and prepare for a soothing nursing session.

 That’s an effective way to calm your baby and encourage it to breastfeed more and longer.
-This, in turn, will help you make more milk.
+This, in turn, will help you increase your milk supply.

 #8.
 Keep your baby awake while breastfeeding